 But with the growth of big pharmaceuticals we have become detached from their natural benefits.

 Essential oils are extracted from plants either by steam distillation or expression (cold pressing).

 They can be applied topically to the skin or inhaled.

-If you are using a very high quality oil, such as the doTerra oils, you can also take them internally.
+If you are using a very high quality oil, such as the doTerra oils or Revive essential oils (my current preferred supplier because they are far cheaper and as good quality as doTerra oils) you can also take them internally.

 When you apply the oils topically they are absorbed through the skin, into capillaries and then into the blood stream (how a nicotine patch works).